Gmagon/src.gmagon.com/source/guide/trytomp3/how-can-i-convert-wav-to-mp3.md

 layout: guide
-title: How can I convert WAV to MP3?
+title: How can I convert WAV to MP3 on Mac?
 keywords: wav to mp3 converter, wav to mp3 mac, wav to mp3 audio converter mac, convert a wav to mp3, change a wav to mp3, wav to mp3 batch, wav to mp3 conversion, wav to mp3 batch converter mac
-description: Is it possible to convert WAV files to MP3 format on a Mac?
-If you are trying to figure out a way to do this, you are in the right place.
+description: Trying to convert WAV files to MP3 on a Mac?
+This article explains how to encode audio files from WAV format to MP3 format on Mac.
 ---
+Trying to convert WAV files to MP3 on a Mac?
+Then you may wish to read this article.
+It explains how to encode audio files from WAV format to MP3 format on Mac.
 ![](../img/wav.jpg)

 <br>